Brauer and partition diagram models for phylogenetic trees and forests: Discussion

 To begin, some opportunities for further development were raised by Holmes and Diaconis in 1998~\cite{diaconis1998matchings}.
 For instance, they suggest the representation of a tree as a matching that they introduced (and treating the matched pairs as 2-cycles) allows for the use of multiplication in the symmetric group to create a random walk in tree space.
 They also suggested the use of multiplication of matchings through use of the Brauer algebra, that we have developed further in this paper in a direction they perhaps did not anticipate (by preserving the leaves along the top of a diagram to create an unbalanced but biologically interpretable model).

-The developments we have made here, by instead representing the matching (or partition more generally) as a Brauer or partition diagram, allow a more targeted random walk to be defined that preserves certain key structures of the trees.
+The developments here, representing the matching (or partition more generally) as a Brauer or partition diagram, allow a more targeted random walk to be defined that preserves certain key structures of the trees.
 That is, a random step can be performed by acting on the top or bottom of a diagram by an element of $\sS_n$ or $\sS_m$, and allow movement along an $\RR$-class or $\LL$-class, which preserves certain structural properties of the tree, as described in Section~\ref{s:structure}.

 There are many further questions that warrant exploration, some of which we list here: